For many beginning entrepreneurs, market research is a waste of time.

 If you want to check your live chat benchmark, thanks to this report you could evaluate if your results are better than your competitors.
 It will give you information about what you can improve or where you’re better than your competitors.

 Look for similar reports that will be suitable for your industry and check them regularly as they can be a great source of knowledge, so don’t forget to check them on a daily basis.
+You can also introduce to your workflow ecommerce tools like LiveChat.
+Thanks to that you can chat with customers and gather valuable info at the same time (you can start the 14-day trial and test it on your own).

 The price of not doing market research

-Maybe you’ve heard about how Coca Cola made a decision to introduce a new product in the mid-80s.
+Maybe you’ve heard about how Coca-Cola made a decision to introduce a new product in the mid-80s.
 They’ve had the evidence that the taste is the most important thing for Coke’s customers, so they tried to introduce a new beverage that could replace the original Coke.

 They’ve done 200 000 blind tests in the US, and more than half of the participants favored the new Coke over both the original Coke and Pepsi.
 Based on that, the company decided to introduce the new product and the original one was withdrawn from the market.